-You can manually activate the laser rangefinder by selecting the Laser entry from the External sensors menu (i.e. highlight the Laser entry and press Enter).
-When the rangefinder interface is active, a check mark (\checkmark) will appear to the left of the Laser entry in the External sensors menu.
+You can manually activate the laser rangefinder by selecting the Laser entry from the External sensors menu (i.e. highlight the Laser entry and press $\widehat{\text{Enter}}$ ).
+When the rangefinder interface is active, a check mark ( $\checkmark$ ) will appear to the left of the Laser entry in the External sensors menu.
 For example:

-External Sensor 1 Sensor 2 ✓Laser sensors - SETUP STATUS
+-External sensors- Sensor 1 Sensor 2 SETUP STATUS

-When the laser rangefinder interface is active (and highlighted), a STAUS softkey also appears.
+When the laser rangefinder interface is active (and highlighted), a STATUS softkey also appears.
 Once the laser rangefinder interface has been activated, Asset Surveyor will accept communications from the laser.

-You can configure Asset Surveyor to automatically activate a laser rangefinder on entry to data capture, as described in Chapter 5, Configuring the Asset Surveyor Software for general details of how to connect a laser rangefinder to your TDC1.
+You can configure Asset Surveyor to automatically activate a laser rangefinder on entry to data capture, as described in Chapter 5, Configuring the Asset Surveyor Software for general details of how to connect a laser rangefinder to your TDC2.
 See also the section covering your particular laser rangefinder for cabling and connector diagrams.